Read Text of Infographic

 TODAY, THERE ARE TWO MAIN SCREENING TESTS FOR CERVICAL CANCER.

-Used for nearly 80 years to look for abnormal changes in cells.
+Used since the 1950s to look for abnormal changes in cells.

 Your healthcare professional collects cells from your cervix and sends the sample to a laboratory, which looks for abnormal cells under a microscope.